HHS/simpler-grants-gov/documentation/decisions/adr/0007-front-end-language.md

 ## Options Considered

 - JavaScript
-- Typescript
+- TypeScript
 - Python
 - Java
 - Go

 ## Decision Outcome <!-- REQUIRED -->

-Chosen option: Typescript, because it is the ideal language for front-end applications because some form of JavaScript is required for client side functionality anyway.
+Chosen option: TypeScript, because it is the ideal language for front-end applications because some form of JavaScript is required for client side functionality anyway.
 This allows us to reduce the amount of context switching between langauges.
 Additionally, with node and npm TypeScript and JavaScript are fully featured platforms for building and running applications.
 We chose TypeScript over JavaScript because of the value that strong typing provides with promomting code quality and developer support.

 ### Positive Consequences <!-- OPTIONAL -->